michielpost/x402-dotnet/README.md

 }

 ```
-Directly in an API Controller
+Directly in an API Controller (for more control)
 ```cs
 [HttpGet]
 [Route("dynamic")]